Step 2

 It is rare for someone to not have capacity for any decision making at all – usually only if they are unconscious or have a severe cognitive disability.

-The kinds of decisions where it is important to have 'capacity are when your health, independence, or financial situation might be put at risk. e.g. you want to have capacity to make a decision about selling your home or having a major medical treatment or operation.
+The kinds of decisions where it is important to have 'capacity' are when your health, independence, or financial situation might be put at risk e.g. when making a decision about selling your home or having a major medical treatment or operation.

 Types of legal representatives